 - Fully manage the replication process in the cluster without using automatic replication.

-- Configure replication for PostgreSQL clusters with a complex topology, in which some of the replicas are managed automatically and the others manually.
+- Configure replication for PostgreSQL clusters with a complex topology, in which some of the replicas are managed automatically and the others are managed manually.

-For example, this way you can configure cascading replication when some of the cluster replicas use other hosts in the cluster as the source of the replication thread.
-In this case, the replication thread for such source hosts can be managed both automatically (with the Managed Service for PostgreSQL tools) and manually.
+For example, in this way you can configure cascading replication when some of the cluster replicas use other hosts in the cluster as the source of the replication thread.
+In this case, the replication thread for such source hosts can be managed both automatically with the Managed Service for PostgreSQL tools and manually.

 Replicas that have the replication source set manually and explicitly cannot:

-- Become synchronous replicas or the master when the master host is changed automatically or manually (regardless of the priority value).
+- Become synchronous replicas and master when the master host is changed automatically or manually (regardless of the priority value).